AlistairDE/RealEstateAuto/README.md

 - Automatically sends reminder emails to all tenants who have not paid their rent.

 **Extended Version (Private):**
 The full workflow — not included here — also automates tenant reminders by sending emails for unpaid or partially paid rents.
-This functionality has been removed for privacy and security reasons.

 ---